symfony/symfony-docs/testing.rst

 ``assertHttpClientRequestCount(int $count, string $httpClientId = 'http_client')``
     Asserts that the given number of requests has been made on the HttpClient.
-    By default it will check on the HttpClient, but a HttpClient id can be specified.
+    By default it will check on the HttpClient, but you can also pass a specific HttpClient ID.

 .. versionadded:: 6.4